worktheclock/replit.github.io/tutorials/30-build-with-nix.md

 * Setting up a production-grade web stack, with a database and support for multiple web servers.
 * Running third-party programs in Replit.
-* Playing DOOM in a repl!
+* Playing DOOM in a repl.

 ### What is Nix?

-Nix is a tool designed for managing packages and system configuration.
-It has some similarities to package managers you may have used in the past, such as Homebrew on Apple, APT on Debian-based Linux distributions, Python's PIP, or NodeJS's NPM.
+Nix is a tool designed for managing packages and system configurations.
+It has some similarities to package managers you may have used in the past, such as Homebrew on macOS, APT on Debian-based Linux distributions, Python's PIP, or NodeJS's NPM.
 If you haven't used a package manager before, it's basically an app store.

-When you install a package with a traditional package manager – say a browser like Firefox – it will download some files, unpack them in various places on your system, and run some configuration scripts.
+When you install a package with a traditional package manager – say you want to install a browser like Firefox – it will download some files, unpack them in various places on your system, and run some configuration scripts.
 It will also install all of the additional programs and libraries Firefox needs to run.
 Many of these will have dependencies themselves, and so it will install those too.
 Ultimately, installing a single package can require many more installations and result in widespread changes to your system.

 Sometimes, packages will be incompatible with each other, due to relying on different versions of the same dependency.
 For example, App #1 depends on `libxyz 1.4` and App #2 depends on `libxyz 1.5`.
 Installing App #2 upgrades `libxyz` and breaks App #1.
 Downgrading `libxyz` fixes App #1 but breaks App #2.